-According to the Homeless Hub, 30-35% experiencing homelessness have a mental illness.
+Risk factors for homelessness According to the Homeless Hub, 30-35% experiencing homelessness have a mental illness.
 Among women, that figure jumps to 70%.
 How does society allow this to happen to some of our most vulnerable people?
 Housing is a basic fundamental need that all people should be able to access.
-Why are people with mental illness disproportionately represented … Continue reading We all deserve a roof over our heads
+Why are people with… Continue reading We All Deserve a Roof Over Our Heads

-We've all heard that money can't buy happiness.
+nattanan23 on Pixabay We've all heard that money can't buy happiness.
 But is there some sort of relationship between money and happiness?
-And if so, what does that look like?
-Clearly it takes money to meet our most basic needs like food and shelter.
-When those basic needs are on the line, it's not surprising that this could … Continue reading Can money facilitate happiness?
+And if so, what does that look like, and can money facilitate happiness?
+Meeting basic needs Clearly, it takes money to meet our most basic needs like food and shelter.
+When those basic… Continue reading Can money facilitate happiness?

 "So, what do you do for work?"
 That's a pretty standard, run of the mill question if you're meeting someone for the first time, and one of the reasons why I dislike being around people.
-In our society, adults are expected to work, and if you don't, that is considered unusual unless you fall into… Continue reading Managing working (or not) with disability
+In our society, adults are expected to work, and if you don't, that is considered unusual unless you fall into… Continue reading How to Manage Working with a Mental Illness Disability

-Chronic illness, whether it's mental or physical, can make it hard to hold down a full-time job, or even a job at all.
-Over the last year I haven't been able to work much, and while luckily I've still got a fairly substantial amount of savings, I've started looking at alternate ways of potentially bringing … Continue reading Options to make money with blogging
+AbsolutVision on Pixabay Chronic illness, whether it's mental or physical, can make it hard to hold down a full-time job, or even a job at all.
+Over the last year I haven't been able to work much, and while luckily I've still got a fairly substantial amount of savings, I've started looking at alternate ways… Continue reading Options to Make Money Blogging